KDE/kf5book/new-app/new-app.md

 can add whatever you need whenevery you want at a later point in time.

-The scope of your idea of course doesn't stop at language barriers, so the template comveniently setsup internationalization of the texts of your application under a dedicated translation domain:
+The scope of your idea of course doesn't stop at language barriers, so the template conveniently sets up internationalization of the texts of your application under a dedicated translation domain:

 @@snippet(brightfuture/src/main.cpp, i18n, cpp)